Almost every white-collar worker has worried about how to ask about their interview status through email before.

 I am asking about the results from that interview, as I understand they determine my chances of getting the job.

-I’ll be honored by your feedback.
+I am looking forward to your feedback.
 Thank you very much.

 Photo by You X Ventures on unsplash